UChicagoWebDev/final_project/README.md

 UI and Responsive Layout (8 points)
 - Prompt unauthenticaed users to sign in with their username and password, or to create an account.
 You do not need to support changing
-- On wide screens, two-column layout to show the channel list in one column and the messages in one active channel or thread in the other column.
+- On wide screens, use a two- or three-column layout to show the channel list in one column and the messages in one active channel or thread in the other column(s).
+When viewing a reply thread, you may lay it out in three columns like Slack does, or in two columns, hiding the messages in the channel, whichever makes more sense to you.
 - When viewing replies, users can see the parent message they are replying to.
   They can click a button or link to navigate to the channel containing the parent message.